• Skip to primary navigation

 The data base includes teeth from “Baby Boomers” born 1946 to 1965.
 About 80% of the teeth were from persons born in the St. Louis area.
 The remainder includes those born in each of the 50 U.S. states, plus 45 foreign countries.

+Conduct a similar study into the collected baby teeth of children living near nuclear plants.
 High and rising levels of radioactive Strontium-90 were measured in nearly 5,000 baby teeth, the only study of in-body radiation levels near U.S. nuclear plants.

 • Read a brief summary of the “Tooth Fairy Project” and its results